Grizzlies & Wildlife of BC's Coastal Rainforest

 British Columbia is home to an estimated 6,000 to 14,000 grizzlies, among the highest bear concentrations in North America.
 The summer and early-fall salmon runs attract dozens of bears to this area, and though it is very likely we will see them during our other activities, we spend this entire day focused on these magnificent creatures.
 We take another float trip, pausing along the riverbanks to watch for bears.
 Of course, grizzlies are unpredictable and we can never guarantee their appearance, but the Bella Coola Valley is so rich with their presence that we feel confident about sightings.

 Along with prolific wildlife and spectacular scenery, the Bella Coola Valley is home to a First Nations people, the Nuxalk.
 Their vibrant culture has been present here for millennia and still thrives today.
-On a visit to the village of Bella Coola, we are introduced to the Nuxalk culture through local artisans, storytellers, drummers and singers.
+On a visit to the village of Bella Coola, we are introduced to the Nuxalk culture during a visit with a local historian who tells us about the region’s history, and we may have a chance to meet a local artisan to learn about the traditional practice of totem carving.
+We'll see some local totem poles and learn about their symbolism that reveals the rich legends of Nuxalk culture.
 This evening we’ll enjoy a farewell dinner together.

 Day 6: Free Morning - Bella Coola / Home

 After free time this morning at the lodge, our grizzly bear tour comes to a close as we travel back into town for our group flight back to Vancouver, where we catch our return flights home.